openebs/website/docs/main/troubleshooting/troubleshooting-replicated-storage.md

 ### Replicated Storage Pod Log File

-Replicated Storage (a.k.a Replicated Engine and f.k.a Mayastor) containers form the data plane of a Replicated Storage deployment.
+Replicated Storage containers form the data plane of a Replicated Storage deployment.
 A cluster should schedule as many Replicated Storage container instances as required storage nodes have been defined.
 This log file is most useful when troubleshooting I/O errors however, provisioning and management operations might also fail because of a problem on a storage node.

 **Example obtaining Replicated Storage\'s Log**